 Most of us need to use our paychecks to pay rent, buy groceries, or fill the Toyota Tercel with gas.
 And it can be a stretch to find extra money to save and invest.

 The good news is that there are ways to increase the amounts of money in your Stash account without initiating a deposit from your linked bank account.

 It’ll just take a little initiative and can-do attitude.
-Here are five ways you can start Stashing more without tapping your potentially tapped-out checking account.
+Here are six ways you can start Stashing more without tapping your potentially tapped-out checking account.